 These options are only available in a personal account.
 An entity account for a trust or a business can’t have bonds with a second owner or a beneficiary.
 A trust or a business also can’t be designated as the second owner or the beneficiary.
 The second owner or the beneficiary must be a person.

 Before you make any changes to the registration on any of your bonds in the account, you should review how they’re currently set and see which ones need to be changed.
 After you log in to the account, click on “Current Holdings” at the top.

 Then scroll down to the bottom and select Series I Saving Bond.

 You will see a list of your bonds grouped by your existing registrations.
-Take notes for which bonds you’d like to make a change.
+Take notes on which bonds you’d like to make a change.